-- connecting them to a wide range of campus resources and services. - creating action plans with students to enhance success in their academic endeavors. - providing quiet study space and free coffee. - sharing effective study skills and techniques. - providing regular feedback through faculty feedback surveys as well as Early Alerts via LionTrax - organizing peer assisted study sessions for selected courses. - offering workshops related to success in college and beyond. - supporting students who are working to get back into good academic standing.
+- connecting them to a wide range of campus resources and services. - creating action plans with students to enhance success in their academic endeavors. - providing quiet study space and free coffee. - sharing effective study skills and techniques. - providing regular feedback through faculty feedback surveys as well as Early Alerts via LionTrax - organizing supplemental instruction for selected courses. - offering workshops related to success in college and beyond. - supporting students who are working to get back into good academic standing.